[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 Scanners

-Buy a flat-bed scanner.
+Scanners are wonderful tools for genealogists.
+They come in a variety of sizes and styles (and prices).
 They’re easy to set up and you can turn photos and documents into digital files.
 Scan photos at a minimum of 300 dots per inch (dpi).
 It the photo is small and has a lot of detail, choose 600 dpi.
 For the kind of file to save, choose .tif (tagged image file)—they don’t lose quality like .jpgs when they’re opened and re-saved.
 Even when scanning black-and-white photos, leave the scanner set on the color setting—you’ll get better results.
 Files will be large, but you can always e-mail a smaller version.

 Save your original scans without alteration.
 Play with contrast, color, cropping and other modifications, then use the “save-as” function in your photo editing program and save the file with a different name.